Cognitive Security

 A research direction exploring whether overly polished, frictionless, or unnaturally optimized language can function as a marker of synthetic or manipulative communication.

-A research-backed direction for representing manipulation, persuasion, and synthetic-language indicators without publishing private scoring internals or sensitive dataset details.
+A research-backed direction for representing manipulation, persuasion, and synthetic-language indicators in decision-risk analysis.

 Search ordering, recommendation systems, and visibility manipulation can shape decisions without direct coercion.
 The research focus is influence mechanics, not political outcomes.